 Then I looked up, and I saw.
 The woman was Rem.
 The reason I didn't recognize her voice was because I'd never, ever heard her scream like that.
-She'd dropped the bowls of chili that she'd been carrying as she walked into the Rec Room, and their guts splattered across the grass as though a very bloody accident had just taken place.
+She'd dropped the two bowls of chili that she'd been carrying as she walked into the Rec Room, and their guts splattered across the grass as though a very bloody accident had just taken place.

 Everything that happened next sort of blurs in my mind now, even though I've got a photographic memory.
-I remember cutting sensations of air as she suddenly appeared at my side, like a genie; and then the sound of bone (her hand) striking flesh (my cheek).
+I remember cutting sensations of air as she suddenly appeared at my side, fast as lightning; and then the sound of bone (her hand) striking flesh (my cheek).
 It was the first – and last – time she ever raised her hand against me.
 I actually didn't even feel it, but I placed trembling fingers over my cheek anyway, as though doing that would somehow summon the pain that was supposed to follow when you got slapped in the face, because nothing else was making any sense right now.
 Why had she done that?
 What had I done to make her angry?
 I felt like a pathetic mutt that rolls over and exposes its belly to its tormentors, wanting desperately to please them; and I would have done anything to take back the anger that Rem felt towards me now.

 Then the feeling was gone, as Rem suddenly clutched me to her chest and buried her fingers in my hair, alternately stroking me and crying and thanking God and yelling at us what did we think we were doing, didn't we know that if the safety had been off Vash would have gotten himself killed?
 At first I couldn't follow any of it.
 It was like a foreign language, so instead I just sank into her clothes and breathed in her perfume and loved her, loved her so much for not hating me.
 After a few moments, I came back out of myself, enough that I could understand what she was screaming at my twin.